zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 ### Nav links
 I figured out that for it's better practice in the field to confirm the href is what it should be rather than clicking on each link
+The negative test for duplicate links.
+I have intentional

 Make diagram of the convention I went with, to have base, utils, baseSearch, elements, the asserts